 If we have been stuck in a job that perhaps we have not liked very much, or that has not given us much in the way of freedom to do it in our own way, it can be easy to have forgotten how to use initiative.
 We get so used to being told to do something in a particular way, that when it comes to having to think for ourselves, we lose that skill.
 However, if you want to kickstart a new career, you HAVE to be proactive.
 It may be signing up for that introduction to togaf by Simplilearn, or finding opportunities to volunteer or shadow someone in your chosen career path.
-Whatever you do, you have to have that motivation to do it yourself.
+Whatever you do, you have to have the motivation to do it yourself.

 You will find that pushing yourself to do something new in terms of career and education will not only give you valuable professional skills but valuable personal skills too.
-To do online self-paced courses you have to learn self-discipline and time management, you have to be able to organize yourself and do external learning and research.
+To do online self-paced courses you have to learn self-discipline and time management, and you have to be able to organize yourself and do external learning and research.
 You may well find that you do not come out the other end with a new qualification and career path, but a whole new outlook, too.

 Seek out the opportunities and give yourself the best start

 Once you have the right qualifications and you are ready to take the career change to the next level, you will need to seek out the opportunities and give yourself the best chance.
 Your resume is going to be key.
 Not only do you want it to include any recent qualifications you have gained, but also look back on previous experience and tailor it to your new job role.
 If you want to make sure you have a professional-looking resume that matches your experience then you may want to visit www.arcresumes.com and learn about their resume writing services.
 Seek out the jobs by searching websites online or going direct to employers and communicating your resume in that way.

 Be confident in the interview process